marklikesyou/Knowledge-Graph-Anything/README.md

 ## Examples

-Check the `examples/` directory for sample files and expected outputs.
+Check the `example data` directory for sample files and expected outputs.

 ## Usage